aZholtikov/ZHNetwork/README.md

 ## Notes

 1. Possibility uses WiFi AP or STA modes at the same time with ESP-NOW using the standard libraries.
-2. For correct work at ESP-NOW + STA mode your WiFi router must be set on channel 1.
+2. For correct work at ESP-NOW + STA mode your WiFi router must be set on channel 1 and set gateway mode.

 ## Function descriptions